Can a developer live without good search functionalities in his editor? Who has never used the famous find and replace trick in one or multiple files?

 It’s practical to see the search highlighted in the file, but it’s not enabled by default.
 To do so, you can type the command

 :set hlsearch, or set it permanently in your

 If you use Neovim, the highlighting is set by default.

 Clearing the Last Search Highlight

-Since you don’t really want to type this command each time you do a search (we are all lazy here), you can map a key to the command in your vimrc as follows:
+Since you don’t really want to type this command each time you do a search, you can map a key to this command in your vimrc as follows:

 map <esc> :noh<cr>.